mscatdk/Configuration/Linux/README.md

 # Use nmap to scan IP range for machines with port 22 open
  nmap -sV -p [port] 10.0.0.1-255

+# Check if a file is using CRLF line endings by counting the number of CRLF entries
+grep -U $'\x0D' $in | wc -l
 ```

 ## htpasswd